What Does the FDA Warning on Ozempic and Gastroparesis Mean for You?

-Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved for the treatment of type 2 diabetes mellitus.
-Its prescribing information documents a range of gastrointestinal adverse reactions, which are among the most commonly reported side effects.
-Gastroparesis, a condition characterized by delayed gastric emptying in the absence of mechanical obstruction, has been associated with GLP-1 receptor agonists, including Ozempic, through both clinical trial data and post-marketing surveillance.
-This narrative examines the clinical presentation and diagnosis of gastroparesis, the pharmacology of Ozempic and its reported adverse effects, mechanistic pathways linking the drug to gastroparesis, and risk considerations including the adequacy of warnings, causation-related factors for affected patients, and the timeline between exposure and documented harm.
+Building on the foundation of general health literacy, it is now necessary to focus on the specific risks associated with Ozempic (semaglutide), a glucagon-like peptide-1 (GLP-1) receptor agonist approved for the treatment of type 2 diabetes mellitus.
+Its prescribing information documents a range of gastrointestinal adverse reactions, which are among the most common side effects reported in clinical trials.
+Gastroparesis, a condition characterized by delayed gastric emptying without mechanical obstruction, has been associated with GLP-1 receptor agonists, including Ozempic, through mechanistic pathways and post-marketing reports.
+This section examines the clinical presentation and diagnosis of gastroparesis, Ozempic's pharmacology and reported adverse effects, mechanistic links, and risk considerations for affected patients.

 Clinical Presentation and Diagnosis of Gastroparesis